sasetz/fiit_template/readme.md

 `acknowledgment` sets the acknowledgment text.
 You can write anything you want here.

+`regular_pages` is a boolean that allows you to estimate the length of your thesis in "regular" pages.
+It disables most of the formatting, completely erases headers, title/abstract pages and figures.
+It wouldn't be a perfect page count, since it leaves the paragraphs and linebreaks, but it's still pretty accurate if you just want to quickly get the idea of how much text you really have.

+`disable_cover` lets you disable the first (cover) page of the thesis.
+That's it.

 ## Appendices

 To style the appendices correctly, a few lines of code need to be right before